Ylvauk/callback-array-methods-lab/README.md

 Aha!
 Now that Gru's found out which minion escaped him, he wants to find out what index in the original array he was at so he can fix him up later.

--   Using `findIndex`, find what index kevin is in the original `capitalizedMinions` array
+-   Using `findIndex`, find what index the first kevin is in the original `capitalizedMinions` array

     -   <details><summary><strong>Expected output:</strong></summary><p>